All Collections

 💡 Consider uploading some of your files as a separate font family if you notice multiple duplicates or a pattern in the file names.
 For example, if several files are “condensed” versions of your font, you can upload those as a separate font family.

-The labels need to be unique
+The style names need to be unique

 If you’re still running into any difficulties or errors please contact our support team and we’ll be happy to assist you.